August 14, 2019

 The US for a least a decade has gratuitously added China to its list of nuclear targets.
 (Since the Korean War in 1950-53 China has never militarily seriously threatened American interests.)

-Now President Donald Trump is sledgehammering China in a trade war and some of his advisors are talking about introducing short-range missiles that could be
+Now President Donald Trump is sledgehammering China in a trade war and some of his advisors are talking about introducing short-range missiles that could be on the soil of its local allies.

 The EU might not like all of this but it doesn’t loudly speak up against it.